 The normal dose is 3-4ml of alcoholic extract or 300mg of powdered herb tablets taken three times daily at the first sign of infection.
 It is not recommended for people with progressive systemic and autoimmune diseases such as tuberculosis, lupus or Aids.

 If all else fails….Black Elderberry (Sambucus nigra) has been clinically proven to shorten the duration of colds and flus if taken early in the onset phase.
 Garlic, Lemon and some honey in a hot water also help with the symptoms.

 Nana was right!
 A few practical tips..

 keeping warm can help you avoid coughs, colds and flu.
-After this year’s relatively mild, moist autumn in most parts of Australia, people won’t be used to dressing warmly for wintry weather.
+After this year’s relatively mild, moist autumn, people won’t be used to dressing warmly for wintry weather.
 So if there’s a sudden cold snap, we will be more likely to feel the cold and start to shiver.
 Shivering depresses the immune system and this makes us more likely to catch colds.
 Also, lower levels of sunlight and altered levels of hormones such as melatonin and serotonin negatively affect how the immune system performs.’
 We lose up to 30 per cent of our body heat through our heads – so wear a hat.

 Wash your hands

 Although most infections are mainly carried in the air and transmitted by the “aerosol” effect when someone sneezes, germs can be transmitted by physical contact and enter the body when infected hands touch vulnerable parts like our eyes, mouths and noses.
 These areas offer easy access to invading germs despite being equipped with defence mechanisms such as mucous and hairs.
 Washing hands often – and drying them on disposable paper towels (or laundering hand towels regularly) – can significantly reduce the chances of catching a virus, especially the rotavirus, which tends to infect children and causes vomiting and diarrhoea.